How to behave during a dust storm

 Where to check warnings and air quality

 - Official air quality measurements (PM10/PM2.5): Air Quality Cyprus.
-The website provides a station map and real-time updates.
+A map of stations and real-time updates are available on the website.

 - Air Quality Cyprus mobile app: app page, Google Play, App Store.
 If the app is temporarily unavailable, use the website.

-- Weather warnings: Department of Meteorology, and the European warning aggregator: MeteoAlarm (Cyprus).
+- Weather warnings: Department of Meteorology, as well as the European warning aggregator: MeteoAlarm (Cyprus).

-- Useful Cyprus-FAQ sections: Medicine in the Republic of Cyprus, 24/7 Pharmacies, Weather in the Republic of Cyprus.
+- Useful Cyprus-FAQ sections: Medicine in the Republic of Cyprus, Pharmacies 24/7, Weather in the Republic of Cyprus.

 PM10 and PM2.5 are concentrations of particles in the air (in μg/m³).
-To assess the situation, it is convenient to refer to the levels used on Air Quality Cyprus.
-It is also important to remember that the PM10 daily average limit is 50 μg/m³ (if the level remains high during the day, the health risk increases).
+To assess the situation, it is convenient to follow the levels used on Air Quality Cyprus.
+It is also important to remember that for PM10, a limit level for the average daily concentration is set at 50 μg/m³ (if the indicator remains high throughout the day, the health risk is higher).

 | Indicator | Range (μg/m³) | Level | What to do |